-According to the Bureau of Labor Statistics , the field of nursing is projected to grow by a staggering 15% over the next decade, with more than 400,000 new nurses needed by 2026.
-Increasing demand means more professional opportunities and more lucrative compensation.
-The mean annual salary for registered nurses in South Carolina in 2016 was an impressive $63,470, and this figure can be expected to continue to grow with the need for qualified professionals in the state.
-While many, if not most, nurses initially enter the field because of a passion for helping others, the exceptional employment outlook of the profession can be a powerful draw as well.
+According to the Bureau of Labor Statistics, nursing is projected to grow by a staggering 15% between 2016 and 2026, which would result in more than 400,000 new nursing positions by 2026.
+An increasing demand means more professional opportunities and more lucrative compensation.
+The mean annual salary for registered nurses in South Carolina in 2016 was $63,470, and this figure can be expected to continue to grow with the need for qualified professionals in the state.
+While many nurses initially enter the field because of a passion for helping others, the exceptional employment outlook of the profession can be a powerful draw as well.

-If you are interested in caring for the ill, injured, and elderly while gaining a strong sense of financial security, now is an ideal time for you to earn an online nursing degree.
+If you are interested in caring for the ill, injured, and elderly in your career, now may be a good time to earn an online nursing degree.
 Whether you are looking for your first job or seeking to deepen your expertise in a particular area, this guide will offer a comprehensive overview of the educational opportunities available to you through nursing schools in South Carolina.

 How to Become a Nurse in South Carolina